Corona (band): Second album: Walking on Music (1997–1999)

+Third album: And Me U (2000-2009)

-The third album, And Me U, was released in 2001 by Brazil's Abril Music, under the name Corona X. This time the vocals were by new vocalists, the sisters Bernadette "Brandy" Jones and Bambi Jones' (who died of cancer in 2010).
+The group's third studio album, And Me U, was released in 2001 by Brazil's Abril Music, under the name "Corona X", and it included the singles "Good Love" and "Volcano", both released in 2000.
+This time the vocals were by new vocalists, the sisters Bernadette "Brandy" Jones and Bambi Jones (who died of complications from a benign tumor).
 Again, de Souza was just the face but still not the voice, as many people thought.
 Although Bontempi co-wrote some of the material in the album, he did not participate in the production and left the band.
 In 2004, as a tribute to de Souza's native Brazil, Corona sang "A cor dos teus olhos" ("The Colour of Your Eyes") which was distributed by 5000.
 De Souza described the song like an imprint of her childhood memory.
 It was an immediate hit.
-The same year "Garota Brasileira", a song with spicy samba sounds, became a hit in Japan.
+The same year "Garota Brasileira" ("Brazilian Girl"), a song with spicy samba sounds, became a hit in Japan.

-2005–2009

-Towards the end of 2005, Souza finally sang on the records for the first time and re-emerged onto the European music scene with "Back in Time", peaking at #36 in the Italian charts.
+Towards the end of 2005, de Souza finally sang on the records for the first time and re-emerged onto the European music scene with "Back in Time", peaking at no. 36 in the Italian charts.
 It was followed by "I’ll Be Your Lady" (2006), the first song co-authored by de Souza.

-2010–2016
+Fourth album: Y Generation (2010-2016)

-Corona's album Y Generation (2010), reached #1 on the Italian iTunes dance album chart.
-The first single was "Angel"”, followed by "Saturday" and "My Song".
-Corona's last single, "Super Model" reached #44 on the Italian Singles Chart and was later included in a re-edition of the album called Y Generation Remixed.
+Corona's album Y Generation (2010), reached no. 1 on the Italian iTunes dance album chart.
+The first single was "Angel", followed by "Saturday" and "My Song".
+Corona's last single to date, "Super Model", was released in 2016 and reached no. 44 on the Italian Singles Chart and was later included in a re-edition of the album called Y Generation Remixed.

+Recent years: 2020s

+In February 2024, the band was selected alongside DJ Jad, Wlady and Ice MC to compete in the final of Una voce per San Marino 2024, the Sammarinese national selection for the Eurovision Song Contest 2024.
+They finally placed 14th in the contest classification, while the Spanish rock music band Megara took 1st place.